johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/Short- and Soft-Field Takeoffs and Landings.md

 		3. Touch down smoothly, with minimal float, at or within 200 feet beyond the specified touchdown point
 		4. Apply brakes as necessary to stop in the shortest distance consistent with safety, using proper control deflections for existing wind conditions

-**Completion Standards:** Client should demonstrate ability to perform short- and soft-field takeoffs and landings to ACS standards.
+### Completion StandardsClient should demonstrate ability to perform short- and soft-field takeoffs and landings to ACS standards.

 **Required Homework:** None